brandendupont-mcw/second-cms/src/documentation-pages/definitions.md

 ## Methods

 This dashboard links data from the 1st District Attorney’s Office's Action case management system, stored and shared by the Colorado District Attorneys’ Council (CDAC).

+To address issues of small sample size, the following measures were implemented:

+1. Some data points are presented annually instead of quarterly.
+2. When the quarterly measure is less than 20, we have taken a three month moving average.
+3. When the annual number is less than 20, we have excluded the metric.